A Chief Brand Officer's Checklist for Getting the Cross Functional Team on the Same Page

 To do this successfully, you’ll need to manage a cross-functional team of internal players – including marketing, design, development, and communications – and external players from agencies across multiple locations.

 This is no easy task.
 While the team may collectively share the same end goal of building a strong, consistent brand, their day-to-day objectives are rarely aligned.
+You can learn more about brand objectives in our guide.

-For example, let’s say your brand is launching a new product.
+Let’s say your brand is launching a new product.
 The marketing team wants the new campaign’s call to action to be bigger to increase conversions.
 The designers want to make sure everything is aesthetically pleasing, and the developers just want to create a functional, user-friendly website.

 With team members focused on different results and separated by department and geography, it’s difficult for CBOs to get their team to work as one.